Fire breaks out at refinery in Iranian city of Isfahan - IRNA | Headlines

 Fire breaks out at refinery in Iranian city of Isfahan - IRNA

-Fire broke out at a crude oil distillation unit at a refinery in the central Iranian city of Isfahan on Saturday, the official IRNA news agency reported.
+A fire at a crude oil distillation unit at a refinery in the central Iranian city of Isfahan on Saturday injured four people, the official IRNA news agency reported.

-No one was hurt, a senior official at Isfahan governorate said, adding that the fire had been extinguished, the semi-official Mehr news agency reported.
+Two of the injured were firefighters, a senior official at Isfahan governorate said, adding that the fire had been extinguished, the semi-official Fars news agency reported.
 The official said pipes at the entrance of unit 3 of the refinery caught fire.
 He did not say what caused the pipes to catch fire.

+The semi-official ISNA news site said the unit that caught fire had been under repair.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)